MAKOSCAFEE/community/committee-steering/governance/README.md

 ## How to use the templates

-SIGs should use [the template][Short Template] as a starting point.
+SIGs should use [the template][short template] as a starting point.
 This document links to the recommended [SIG Governance][sig-governance] but SIGs may optionally record deviations from these defaults in their charter.

 ## Goals